Contents

 A screen showing Keycloak's logo.

 Keycloak is a Java-based, open-source Identity and Access Management tool developed by an American software company called Red Hat – the one you may know for its contributions to GNOME and many other open-source projects.
-It allows you to securely authenticate and authorize users in your applications.
+It allows you to authenticate and authorize users in your applications securely.

 How does it work?
 It’s pretty simple.
 Instead of logging into every single application, users do it once on the Keycloak authentication page.
-After they provide valid identification data (username and password), the technology verifies their identity and creates a one-time verification code that gets extracted by the app and exchanged for an ID, access, and refresh token.
+After they provide valid identification data (username and password), the technology verifies their identity.
+It creates a one-time verification code that gets extracted by the app and exchanged for an ID, access and refresh token.
 Based on that, the system either grants or denies the user access.

 Keycloak – main advantages